jchristn/WatsonORM/README.md

 ## Description

 WatsonORM is a lightweight and easy to use object-relational mapper (ORM) in C# for .NET Core built on top of DatabaseWrapper.
-Watson.ORM supports Microsoft SQL Server, MySQL, PostgreSQL, and Sqlite databases.
+WatsonORM supports Microsoft SQL Server, MySQL, PostgreSQL, and Sqlite databases.

 Core features: